 After 13 years at Adobe, Ann Lewnes has demonstrated a knack for being a renegade marketer, and keeping her marketing fresh and effective.
-The same can be said for her 2 decades at Intel immediately prior.
-That tenure is exceptional, but somewhat unusual for the marketing field, where there’s more pressure to rotate staff in to bring new ideas to the table.
+The same can be said for her two decades at Intel immediately prior.
+That tenure is exceptional but somewhat unusual for the marketing field, where there’s more pressure to rotate staff in order to bring new ideas to the table.
 But, it isn’t her tenure alone that landed her in the AMA Marketing Hall of Fame, it’s what she accomplished during said tenure.

 In this interview, Lewnes discusses with humility her recent success in the world of CMO awards, and shares how her collaboration with visionary and purpose-driven CEOs gave her room to experiment and build strong teams.
 As an early adopter of digital, a strong proponent of event marketing, and a devotee to the nurturing a team of employees, Lewnes is working on cementing her legacy and continuing to build on it.

 Well, I don’t know.
 I try to be humble.
 We’ve done some extraordinary things at both companies that I’ve been at.
 I’ve been fortunate to hit them both at a good time.
 I joined Intel just as it was really growing and the P.C. revolution was occurring, and Adobe just as the entire world wanted to become creative and wanted to measure the impact of marketing and understand what was going on in other digital channels.
 So, I attribute it a lot to my good timing but also, to the amazing leadership of Andy Grove at Intel and then of Shantanu Narayen, my current boss at Adobe.
 And I’ve been blessed to be able to put together great teams at both companies.

 Is there anything you would’ve liked to know, as a CMO, getting started?